Isotopic tiling theory for hyperbolic surfaces: Introduction

 \section{Introduction}

 The enumerative approaches of Delaney-Dress tiling theory~\cite{DRESS1987} in the two-dimensional hyperbolic plane have facilitated a novel investigation of three-dimensional Euclidean networks, where hyperbolic tilings of triply-periodic minimal surfaces (TPMS) are used for an enumeration of crystallographic nets in $\mathbb{R}^3$~\cite{Sadoc1989,Nesper2001,Robins2005,Robins2006,Ramsden2009,Castle2012}.
 By relating in-surface symmetries of the TPMS to ambient Euclidean symmetries~\cite{Perez2002,Hyde2014}, the problem of graph enumeration and characterisation in $\mathbb{R}^3$ is transformed to a two-dimensional problem in equivariant tiling theory.
 The idea is that tilings of the hyperbolic plane can be reticulated over the surface to give a Euclidean geometry to the tile boundaries.
 This idea has been explored in several contexts over the past $30$ years, including standard hyperbolic tilings by disk-like tiles with kaleidoscopic symmetry~\cite{Ramsden2003,Ramsden2009}, infinite tiles with network-like boundaries~\cite{Hyde2000,hyderams,evansper1,evansper3,Kirkensgaard2014}, and infinite tiles with geodesic boundaries~\cite{evansper2}.
-The approach is motivated by the confluence of minimal surface geometry and the structural chemistry of zeolites and metal-organic frameworks~\cite{Hyde1991,Hyde1993,Andersson1984,Chen2001}.
+Chemically, the approach is motivated by the confluence of minimal surface geometry and the structural chemistry of zeolites and metal-organic frameworks~\cite{Hyde1991,Hyde1993,Andersson1984,Chen2001}.
+In particular, this approach has led to new insights into the structural properties of chemical frameworks in $\mathbb{R}^3$~\cite{Hyde1994}.